 - Simple stress.
 Stressful situations come and go — think a big deadline or an intense few weeks of training before a tournament or event.

 - Fleeting fatigue.
 If you’re able to take breaks that leave you feeling refreshed when you do come back to the grind, you’re probably not at the total-burnout point yet (sweet).

 - Actual depression.
 With burnout, you can still imagine the situation improving if a certain thing happened, like a break from your usual training or someone joining your team to help with your workload.
 You’re also able to take steps toward making yourself feel better, like reading this article.
 “The big distinction to make is that burnout is a temporary state, sometimes a crisis, but not a sustained mental illness,” explains Holland-Kornegay.

 Just FYI, unaddressed burnout can morph into depression and anxiety over time, research shows.
 If your weariness is starting to feel more like hopelessness, it’s time to seek professional help ASAP.
 “A therapist can also help you see what patterns you’re repeating that might be contributing to burnout,” explains Levy.

 - Total emotional drainage.
-Instead of at least starting off energized, you might find yourself dreading the day from the get-go.
+Instead of at least starting off energized, you might find yourself dreading the day or facing self-doubt from the get-go.
 “Burnout can feel like you’re in a constant, never-ending state of exhaustion,” explains Levy.

 - Numbness.
 The problem with burnout is that the break or change you need to feel better just.
 Isn’t.
 Coming.
 After a while you get used to the grind and become detached from the outcome or results, says psychologist Adrienne Meier, PhD.